About acupuncture

 And let's also look at current research on the subject while we're about it!

 There is a great deal of research now available related to acupuncture and the benefits that patients might expect, and our good friends at Evidence Based Acupuncture are doing sterling work collecting, scrutinising, and sharing at Conferences around the world.
 Fascinating stuff, with areas on their site for practitioners and patients alike, so if you are interested in where the current research is at, click on the image below and take a look at their site.
+(Keep in mind here that we are talking about acupuncture as provided by a comprehensively trained practitioner.)

 You might also be interested in our own growing body of work in this area, in which case you could also check out our Student Mental Health research page